24900165/SYNCHRONOUS-UP-COUNTER/README.md

 The next flip-flop need only “recognize” that the first flip-flop’s Q output is high to be made ready to toggle, so no AND gate is needed.
 However, the remaining flip-flops should be made ready to toggle only when all lower-order output bits are “high,” thus the need for AND gates.

+Procedure

+1.Type the program in the Quartus software.

+2.compile and run the program.

+3.geenerate the RTL schematic and save the logical diagram.

+4.creat the node for the input and output to generate the timing diagram.

+5.for the different input combination generate the timing diagram.|

 **PROGRAM**